 This large 20th century Brickwood’s house stood on Cosham High Street, opposite Magdala Road.
 The pub became one of dozens across Portsmouth that were sold off by then-owner Whitbread in the late 70s and early 80s.
 The High Street has seen a great deal of redevelopment since these photographs were taken – the site now being occupied by branches of Boots and WHSmith.

-Top right-hand photograph reproduced with kind permission of Philip Pyke.
+Photograph (fourth from left) reproduced with kind permission of Philip Pyke.

 The Ship Leopard